Instant Dalton & Nanometer Conversion Tool

 What is a Dalton?

-The Dalton (Da), also known as the unified atomic mass unit (u), is a standard unit of mass used primarily in chemistry and molecular biology.
+The Dalton (Da), or unified atomic mass unit (u), is a key mass unit.
+It’s mainly used in chemistry and molecular biology.
 One Dalton is defined as one twelfth the mass of a carbon-12 atom.

 1 Dalton = 1.66053906660 × 10⁻²⁷ kilograms

 This unit is named after the English chemist John Dalton, who developed the atomic theory.
-Daltons are commonly used to express molecular weights and atomic masses, especially when discussing proteins, DNA, and other macromolecules.
+Daltons are often used to show molecular weights and atomic masses.
+This is common in discussions about proteins, DNA, and other macromolecules.

 What is a Nanometer?